AdalbertoCq/Histomorphological-Phenotype-Learning/README_HPL.md

 [**Important**] You can find further information on this step in the sections **Online Methods - Evaluation** and **Supplementary Figure 8** from the [paper](https://arxiv.org/abs/2205.01931).

 In our paper, we first run the classification task with different cluster configurations per fold.
-The purpose of this step is to ensure that defining clusters with different WSI will yield similar results.
+The purpose of this step is to ensure that defining HPCs with different WSI will yield similar results.
 After this, we locked down a cluster fold by providing the argument `--force_fold`.

 **Step Inputs:**